sxs-collaboration/spectre/docs/Tutorials/OptionParsing.md

 ## Constructible classes

-A class can be marked as constructible using the MAKE_CREATABLE_FROM_YAML() macro (defined in `Options/MakeCreatableFromYaml.hpp`.
-The creatable class must define `static OptionString_t help` and a typelist of option structs `options` (but see [Custom parsing](#custom-parsing) below).
+A class that defines `static OptionString_t help` and a typelist of option structs `options` can be created by the option parser.
 When the class is requested, the option parser will parse each of the options in the `options` list, and then supply them to the constructor of the class.
+(See [Custom parsing](#custom-parsing) below for more general creation mechanisms.)

 Unlike option descriptions, which should be brief, the class help string has no length limits and should give a description of the class